How Eli Manning remains one of NFL's fittest 37-year-olds

 There was even a competition or two to see which player was reaping the bigger benefits from the workouts, including one contest that measured body fat.
 The two quarterbacks each had three weeks to get after it -- three weeks of quality nutrition and hard workouts to see how much their body weight and fat percentage would drop.

-Webb claims to have won by a smidgen despite the quality effort from a competitor 14 years his senior, and by the general laws of nature, past his physical prime.
+Webb claims to have won by a smidgen despite the quality effort from a competitor 14 years his senior and, by the general laws of nature, past his physical prime.
 Manning called the result questionable, perhaps because Webb was cheating the system with his age.

 "He did a really good job, especially since it was a really short time," Webb said.
 "Usually you need a month.
 It was close, but I got him by an inch."